t1yeh/labreport3/index.md

 ```
 22786     1
 ```
-This command searches for the number of occurrences of the string pattern ```CIA```(using enhanced within all files recursively in the government directory and its subdirectories.
+This command searches for the number of occurrences of the string pattern ```CIA``` within all files recursively in the government directory and its subdirectories.
 It then uses sum to add up the individual counts from each file and provide the total number of ```CIA``` mentions across all files.
 It can be useful if we can visualize instances of CIA being mentioned and its roles/significance in the government records.

 ```22786```: This represents the total number of lines containing the text ```CIA``` found across all files within the directory named "government" recursivelyy ```-r```